the-tech-academy/virtual_dr/README.md

 5. Navigate into the local directory of the repository you just created to begin editing the HTML file (virtual_dr.html).

-6. Change the heading “COMING SOON” to “AVAILABLE.”
+6. Change the heading “AVAILABLE NOW for the following mobile platforms!” to “AVAILABLE.”

 7. Commit the change to your local repository.